Computer Science (Combined)

-Lew Acampora:Prior to taking on his current position as statewide science content director for Advance Kentucky, Lew taught introductory and AP chemistry (among other sciences and mathematics) for twenty years in independent schools in North Carolina, California, and Kentucky.
-He has acted as a reader, table leader, and currently question leader for the AP Chemistry reading, and is a College Board consultant in chemistry.
+Lew Acampora taught introductory and AP chemistry (among other sciences and mathematics) for twenty years in independent schools in North Carolina, California, and Kentucky prior to taking on his current position as statewide science content director for Advance Kentucky.
+Lew has acted as a reader, table leader, and currently question leader for the AP Chemistry reading, and is a College Board consultant in chemistry.
 He has also contributed candidate questions to the AP chemistry test and the PRAXIS tests for chemistry and physics, and has presented workshops at regional and national conferences.

 Lew has developed curricular materials for chemistry education, integrating technology and molecular modeling and computational chemistry software into laboratory program.
-He earned a BA in chemistry from Harvard and has completed graduate work at UNC Charlotte and Brandeis University.
-He currently lives in Louisville with his wife, Lenore Hoyt, professor of chemistry at the University and Louisville, and his daughter, Artemis, who is destined to be a scientist.
+He earned a Bachelor of Arts in chemistry from Harvard University and has completed graduate work at University of North Carolina-Charlotte and Brandeis University.
+He currently lives in Louisville with his wife, Lenore Hoyt, professor of chemistry at the University and Louisville, and his daughter, Artemis, who is destined to be a scientist

 Patricia Whyte taught for over 20 years in the Rochester (NY) City School District where she taught AP English Literature and Composition and served as English team leader at Wilson Magnet High School.
 During her tenure there she was an adjunct instructor at St. John Fisher College and SUNY Brockport and also at the University of Rochester where she was the University Supervisor of Student Teachers at the Margaret Warner School of Education.
 After retiring, she and her husband moved to Bluffton, South Carolina where she had no intention of working.
 Well, that didn’t last.
 She taught Advanced Placement English Lit and Comp, as well as IB English at Hilton Head Island High School and subsequently coordinated both the IB and AP programs.
 Pat has been a reader and table leader for the AP English Lit and Comp exam and has been a consultant for the College Board since 1990.
 As such she has and continues to conduct a variety of workshops covering various philosophies and strategies for teachers of English, 7-12, but, most particularly, summer institutes for teachers of AP English Lit.